Augustus John: Later life

-Honours and Reputation
+Honours and reputation

 Early in his career John became a leading figure in the New English Art Club, where he frequently exhibited in the years up to the First World War.
 With his vivid manner of portraiture and his ability to catch unerringly some striking and usually unfamiliar aspect of his subject, he superseded Sargent as England's fashionable portrait painter.
-In 1921 he was elected an Associate of the Royal Academy and elected a full R.A. in 1928.
+In 1921, he was elected an Associate of the Royal Academy and elected a full R.A. in 1928.
 He was named to the Order of Merit by George VI in 1942.
 He was a trustee of the Tate Gallery from 1933 to 1941, and President of the Royal Society of Portrait Painters from 1948 to 1953.
 He was awarded the Freedom of the Town of Tenby on 30 October 1959.
-On his death in 1961 an obituary in The New York Times observed, 'He was regarded as the grand old man of British painting, and as one of the greatest in British history.'
+On his death in 1961, an obituary in The New York Times observed, 'He was regarded as the grand old man of British painting, and as one of the greatest in British history.'

+John's granddaughter Rebecca John, the leading authority on her grandfather, said in 2024, while praising his earlier work, that "most [paintings since the 1930s] should have been burned.
+My grandfather went down the drain from the 1930s onwards, drank too much, lost his judgment, and took every opportunity to earn money from portraits of society ladies and the wives of notable men".